 An archaeological, historical, and cultural treasure, the Makauwahi Cave Reserve in southern Kaua‘i is the largest cavern in the Hawaiian Islands.
-This unique site features a series of limestone caverns, a beautiful self-guided nature walk, and an incredible collection of native plants that are cultivated by both traditional and novel, conservation-oriented means.
+A must see during your stay in our vacation rentals: This unique site features a series of limestone caverns, a beautiful self-guided nature walk, and an incredible collection of native plants that are cultivated by both traditional and novel, conservation-oriented means.
 Inside the cave, a paleolake that formed when the ceiling collapsed 7,000 years ago is a living museum of the island’s natural and geological history, serving as a time capsule that spans millennia.

-Located on Kaua‘i’s southern coast, visitors can enjoy free guided tours Wednesday through Sunday (10am to 2pm; donations welcome).
-Kauai tours and activities have something for everyone!
+Located on Kaua‘i’s southern coast, visitors can enjoy free guided Kauai tours and activities Wednesday through Sunday (10am to 2pm; donations welcome).

 The North Cave